 Recipe 33 Inc

-With more than 20 years of experience in the food industry, the team behind RECIPE 33 has always come up with new ideas to improve products we consume every day.
-The team met in the MBA program at the University of Washington and after creating their signature infused almonds.
+RECIPE 33 has more than 20 years of experience in the food industry.
+The team behind RECIPE 33 has always come up with new ideas to improve products we consume every day.
+The team met in the MBA program at the University of Washington after creating their signature infused almonds.
 RECIPE 33 uses real ingredients, with no artificial seasoning, unlike those commonly found in regular flavored nuts.
-RECIPE 33 is unique in providing healthy premium snacks that are clean for your hands and for your body–allowing customers to snack on the go!
+The company is unique in providing healthy premium snacks that are clean for your hands and for your body–allowing customers to snack on the go!

 RECIPE 33 founder Dan Smith is, “excited to have the opportunity to share what makes RECIPE 33 infused almonds special.
 The Impact Pitch program gives small businesses great access to resources, support, and exposure in a very challenging marketplace!”